 Longitude Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of the Bureau of Meteorology - Australia) From mid-January to mid-February, eastward movement of suppressed (enhanced) convection is observed from the Indian Ocean to the western Pacific.
 From mid-March into early May, areas of suppressed and enhanced convection shifted eastward in association with the MJO.
-During mid-June, suppressed convection prevailed across much of the Indian Ocean and Maritime Continent.
-Most recently, convection has increased across the Indian Ocean.
+During the first half of June, suppressed convection prevailed across much of the Indian Ocean and Maritime Continent.
+Most recently, equatorial convection is close to average across much of the Tropics.

-200-hPa Velocity Potential Anomalies (5°S-5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation Velocity potential anomalies increased as the MJO strengthened and shifted eastward during January to mid-February.
+200-hPa Velocity Potential Anomalies (5°S-5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation

+Velocity potential anomalies increased as the MJO strengthened and shifted eastward during January to mid-February.
 No coherent pattern was exhibited in the weak velocity potential anomalies from mid-February through early March.
 From mid-March to early May, eastward propagating velocity potential anomalies indicated moderate-to-strong MJO activity.

 The MJO weakened in May.

 Velocity potential anomalies increased during June as the MJO showed signs of strengthening.
-Most recently, the MJO weakened as the pattern has become more persistent.
+However, by late June any MJO signal disappeared.